 - Learn to interpret and evaluate papers from the primary scientific literature;

 - Improve the ability to present scientific results through clear and effective scientific writing;

 - Last but not least, have fun in the field while encountering an amazing diversity of wildlife!

-BiOEE 2525/BiOEE 2526 are each full, two-credit, on-campus undergraduate classes offering a rich variety of academic activities and content.
-However, this course series is set up differently from most classes you have likely taken previously.
+BiOEE 2525/BiOEE 2526/BiOEE 2527 are three sections of a 4 credit course.
+Although the credits are split 2:1:1, students will receive the 4 credits in the Spring, once they have completed the three sections.
+This course series is set up differently from most classes you have likely taken previously.
 During the Fall semester, we meet twice weekly to read and discuss relevant articles from the primary scientific and conservation literature.
 We will also pre-plan some of your potential research projects in Patagonia, and focus on the relevant statistical analyses that you will likely need to conduct in your own field research.
 During the field component of the course, you will learn to design and conduct your own field experiments, and keep field notebooks that document your insights and encounters with wildlife.
 Finally, once we return to Ithaca for the Spring semester you will focus on analyzing your data and on writing and presenting a research paper based on your own observations and discoveries, and discuss these observations and issues with your colleagues and professors.